ibm-cloud-docs/Cloudant/api/using_views.md

 You can reverse the order of the returned view information by setting the `descending` query value `true`.

-> **Note**: When you issue a view request that specifies the `keys` parameter, the results are returned in the same order as the supplied `keys` array.
+When you issue a view request that specifies the `keys` parameter, the results are returned in the same order as the supplied `keys` array.
+{: tip}

 _Example of using HTTP to request the last five records in reversed sort order:_